The department seminar meets in the Pryor-England Science Center (SCI 124) on Monday at 12:00 p.m. throughout the semester. Everyone is welcome!

-Welcome to the Chemistry Department at Harding University.
-If you are searching for a college in which to pursue your interests in chemistry, biochemistry, or the health professions (medicine, pharmacy, physical therapy, dentistry, etc.), then I hope you will seriously consider Harding University.
+Welcome to the Department of Chemistry at Harding University.
+If you are searching for a college in which to pursue your interests in chemistry, biochemistry, biochemistry & molecular biology, or the health professions (medicine, pharmacy, physical therapy, dentistry, etc.), then I hope you will seriously consider Harding University.

 Recently, the University received a $50,000 grant to add a mass spectrometer to our new Shimadzu Liquid Chromatograph equipped with an autosampler and fraction collector.
 In addition the Department recently received a powder x-ray diffractometer for the determination of crystal structures of microcrystalline compounds.
 These instruments complement the wide range of advanced instruments available for student education and research.
 These include a gas chromatograph/mass spectrometer, three additional gas chromatographs, a FT nuclear magnetic resonance spectrometer, two IR spectrometers, an atomic absorption spectrometer, and many other instruments.
 For more information, click on the "Research" tab.